proofcarryingdata/snark-artifacts/README.md

 TODO(POD-P3): Link to the function in @pcd/gpc which configures download URLs.

+## Testing experimental artifacts

+The direct GitHub download method above can be used for testing with experimental artifacts during circuit development.
+These commands assume you've cloned the `zupass` and `snark-artifacts` directories in a single parent folder and have write access to each.

+  cd zupass/packages/lib/gpcircuits
+  yarn gen-test-artifacts
+  yarn copy-test-to-snark-artifacts
+  cd ../../../../snark-artifacts
+  git checkout -b your-experimental-branch-name git commit . -m "test artifacts" git push origin

+You can then use `your-experimental-branch-name` as the rev in download URLs above.

+Test artifacts should not be merged into `main`.
+Instead the experimental branch can be deleted when testing is complete,

 ## Releasing updated artifacts

   TODO(POD-P3): Document the process for uploading and releasing new artifacts.